reportei/connect-docs/sections/customers.md

 This endpoint will return `201 Created` with the current JSON representation of the customer if the creation was a success.
 See the [Get a Campfire line](#get-a-campfire-line) endpoint for more info on the payload.

-**Important notes on Access Token**: When a customer is created, an api_token (`x-customer-token`) is only provided at this moment and must be stored by the consumer.
+**Important notes on Api Token**: When a customer is created, an api_token (`x-customer-token`) is only provided at this moment and must be stored by the consumer.
 This token is necessary for all subsequent customer-related requests and will not be retrievable again.
 Be sure to store this token securely, as it will not be provided in any other requests.

 ###### Example JSON Request